petedavisdev/petedavis.dev/_posts/vue-3-the-best-bits.md

   - Vue
 permalink: /:slug
 ---
-## Multiple root elements
+## Multiple root elements :carrot: :carrot: :carrot:

 There is no need for wrapper elements in your component template.
-This just works:
+This makes me happy :smile:

 ```html
 <template>